 Image courtesy of GolfAdvisor

-Squirrel Run Golf Course is a beloved facility that winds around a residential development in New Iberia, just outside of Lafayette.
-It used to sport 27 holes, but has downsized to offer a high-quality 18 hole experience with a ton of variety from hole to hole.
+Cane Row Golf Club, formerly Squirrel Run, is a beloved facility that winds around a residential development in New Iberia, just outside of Lafayette.
+It used to sport 27 holes but has downsized to offer a high-quality 18 hole experience with a ton of variety from hole to hole.
 It’s quite spread out, so it’s one of the rare occasions that I’ll suggest taking a cart instead of walking.